-- Qs 7-11.
-A variety of short questions involving the use of particular structures within a context.
-Test types used will include gap-filling, sentence-completion, sentence-reordering, dialogue-completion and sentence-transformation (including combining sentences).
+- Sentence reordering

+- Editing

+- Omission

+- Sentence transformation (including combining sentences)

 The Grammar syllabus will include the following areas in class X:

-- 1 Tenses
+- 1. Tenses

-- 2 Modals (have to/had to, must, should, need, ought to and their negative forms)
+- 2. Modals (have to/had to, must, should, need, ought to and their negative forms)

-- 3 Use of passive voice
+- 3. Use of passive voice

-- 4 Subject-verb concord
+- 4. Subject verb concord

-- 5 Reporting
+- 5. Reporting

 - (i) Commands and requests

 - (ii) Statements

 - (iii) Questions

 - 6. Clauses:

-- (iv) Noun clauses
+- (i) Noun clauses

-- (v) Adverb clauses of condition and time
+- (ii) Adverb clauses of condition and time

-- (vi) Relative clauses
+- (iii) Relative clauses

-- 7. Determiners; and
+- 7. Determiners, and

 - 8. Prepositions

-Note: No separate marks are allotted for any of the grammatical items listed above.
+Note: No separate marks are allotted for any of the grammar items listed above since grammar will be tested in an integrated manner.